Combining Type Inference and Automated Unit Test Generation for Python: Introduction

 \section{Introduction}

-Testing is an important aspect of software development, yet it is often seen as a tedious chore.
+Testing is an important aspect of software development, yet it is often seen as a tedious chore~\cite{waychal_practitioners_2021,straubinger_engaging_2024,santos_would_2017,deak_challenges_2016,weyuker_clearing_2000}.
 To reduce the burden on developers, automated unit-test generation tools have been developed, e.g., \toolname{EvoSuite}~\cite{FA13} for Java or \pynguin~\cite{LF22} for Python.
-These tools retrieve a \emph{subject under test}~(SUT), \eg, a Python module or a Java class, and apply a meta-heuristic search algorithm to find test cases that invoke the SUT's routines, \ie, functions, methods, and constructors, with suitable arguments to maximise a given target metric, such as branch coverage.
+These tools retrieve a \emph{subject under test}~(SUT), \eg, a Java class or a Python module, and apply a meta-heuristic search algorithm, query \emph{large language models}~(LLMs), or a combination of these approaches, to generate test cases that invoke the SUT's routines, \ie, functions, methods, and constructors.
+The goal is to maximise a given metric, such as branch coverage.

 Statically-typed programming languages, like Java, allow constructing inputs to methods by inspecting the static type of each parameter.
 In dynamically-typed programming languages such as Python, parameters do not have a static type but only their values at runtime have a type.
-Not having to specify types allows for fast prototyping~\cite{GPS+15}, but throws a spanner in the works of automated test generators, which no longer know what inputs to construct.
+Not having to specify types allows for fast prototyping~\cite{GPS+15}, but poses a significant challenge to automated test generators, which no longer know what inputs to construct.